Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_lifecycle_configuration.md

 The `and` configuration block supports the following arguments:

-* `tags` - (Required) Key-value map of resource tags.
+* `tags` - (Required) Map of tags to assign to the resource.
 All of these tags must exist in the object's tag set in order for the rule to apply.

 ### tag